AdobeDocs/experience-manager-cloud-service.en/help/forms/configure-submit-actions-core-components.md

 ## Send Email {#send-email}

-To send an email to one or more recipients upon successful submission of the form, you can utilize the **[!UICONTROL Send Email]** Submit Action.
-This action enables you to create an email that includes form data in a predefined format.
-For instance, consider the following template where customer name, shipping address, state name, and ZIP code are retrieved from the submitted form data:
+To send an email to one or more recipients upon successful submission of the form, you can use the **[!UICONTROL Send Email]** Submit Action.

-     ```

-     Hi ${customer_Name},

-     The following is set as your deafult shipping address:
-     ${customer_Name},
-     ${customer_Shipping_Address},
-     ${customer_State},
-     ${customer_ZIPCode}

-     Regards,
-     WKND

-     ```

->[!NOTE]
->
-> * It is crucial for all form fields to have unique element names, even if they are placed on different panels within an Adaptive Form.
-> * When using AEM as a Cloud Service, outbound email requires encryption.
-By default, outbound email functionality is disabled.
-To activate it, submit a support ticket to [Request Access](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/implementing/developing/development-guidelines.html?lang=en#sending-email).

-Furthermore, the **[!UICONTROL Send Email]** Submit Action provides the option to include attachments and a Document of Record (DoR) with the email.

-To enable the [!UICONTROL Attach Document of Record] option, refer to the documentation on [configure the Adaptive Form to generate a Document of Record (DoR)](generate-document-of-record-core-components.md).
-You can enable this option from the Adaptive Form properties.
+Refer to the [configure send email submit action](/help/forms/configure-submit-action-send-email.md) to learn how to set up an Adaptive Form to send an email upon successful submission.

 <!-- [!NOTE]
 >